maplibre/maplibre-gl-directions/CONTRIBUTING.md

 8. Commit and push the changes
 9. Create a PR

+_In case of any troubles, refer to the troubleshooting instructions at the bottom of this page._

 The step 5 is a shorthand for `npm run build:lib && npm link && npm link @maplibre/maplibre-gl-directions` where the last two commands must be performed in order to have the `@maplibre/maplibre-gl-directions` as a local symlinked dependency, because the Demo project uses not the library sources, but the locally-built `/dist` folder to make sure that the instance being tested is the same instance which is deployed to the end user.

 ## Project Structure